jonfernq/Learning/Algorithms/DivideAndConquer/DivideAndConquer2.md

 - **Graph Algorithms:** Depth-First Search (DFS) and Breadth-First Search (BFS).

-- **Numerical Computations:** fast Fourier transform (FFT), algorithms for multiplying large numbers (Karatsuba algorithm)
+- **Numerical Computations:** Strassen matrix multiplication, fast Fourier transform (FFT), algorithms for multiplying large numbers (Karatsuba algorithm)

 - **Image Processing:** image filtering, edge detection, and image segmentation, finding closest pair of points, processing of images by dividing into smaller subimages.

-- **Compilers:**  top-down parsers (syntactic analysis of programming languages)
+- **Compilers:**  top-down parsers in syntactic analysis of programming languages.

-- **Database management:** Aggregate function* in SQL: "Aggregate functions present a bottleneck, because they potentially require having all input values at once.
-In distributed computing, it is desirable to divide such computations into smaller pieces, and distribute the work, usually computing in parallel, via a divide and conquer algorithm."
+- **Database management:** Aggregate functions in SQL are a potential bottleneck, so division of work over parallel processors is employed.

 - **Parallel and Distributed Computing:** divide into smaller tasks solved independently by multiple processors.

-- **MapReduce** is a programming model and framework for processing large-scale data sets in a distributed and parallel manner across a cluster of machines.
-It is widely used for big data processing and is known for its scalability and fault tolerance.
+- **MapReduce** for processing large-scale data sets in a distributed and parallel manner across a cluster of machines, known for its scalability and fault tolerance.

 ---
 > What are the pros and cons of the divide and conquer approach?